tanshunyuan/build-my-own-x/wyagit/anki.md

 - What is a commit?
 A snapshot of the working tree
 - What is a blob?
 It's a binary file that contains user data, without any metadata
 - What is a tree?
 It's a directory listing of blobs and tree.
+- What is the uncompressed format of a tree? binary format
+- What is the uncompressed format of a commit and tag? text format
 - What are some common functions that the object share?
 The same storage/retrieval mechanism and general header format
 - What happens when a file in a working tree is modified (assuming the change is staged)?
 A new blob object with a unique hash is created within the `.git/object` folder.
 - Why is git considered a value-value store?
 As the key isn't separately derived from elsewhere instead it's computed from data/contents of a file